Battle of Soissons (1918): Day 4: Sunday, 21 July 1918

 To the south, a heavy artillery preparation beginning at 4:30 am preceded the ground attack of the French 87th Division at 6:00 am.
 By 6:45 am the Germans were driven across the Soissons – Château-Thierry road south of Villemontoire.
 Short-firing artillery hampered the German defenses and counterattacks as Buzancy changed hands several times during the day.
 The German 5th Division arrived mid-afternoon with orders to retake the high ground east of Charentigny.
 While the attack failed to accomplish the objective, the German 5th Division managed to wrest control of Buzancy from the French for the remainder of the day.

 Buck assigned 28th Infantry with the task of taking Berzy-le-Sec and advancing to the center of the ravine east of town.
 26th Infantry was given the task of taking the Sucrerie (sugar factory).
 For the 28th Infantry the center of the ravine would be the railroad station while the Sucrerie was well east of the railroad and the Soissons – Château-Thierry road.
 This would place Berzy-le-Sec firmly in control of the Allies with a view of Soissons due north.

 A few minutes before the attack began, German artillery opened up with a counter-barrage.
 Sorenson was struck in the left hip by a shell fragment while going over the attack plan with Buck one last time.
 Sorenson had to be carried away and Buck placed the first wave under Lieutenant John R.D.
-Cleland who was next in command.
+Cleland Sr. who was next in command.
 Lieutenant James H. Donaldson led Company B on the left flank and Lieutenant Bill Warren led Company D on the right flank.

 A fire for destruction preparation was supposed to be laid on Berzy-le-Sec beginning at 5:30 am but the barrage never happened.
 The rolling barrage which was planned for 8:30 am was ten minutes late in arriving and the attack commenced without it.
 As the first wave made its way across the wheat fields, German artillery and machine guns opened up on them.